Official Rules for Annual OWO awards:

 The organization can be any non-profit group involved with conservation or education about Ohio’s outdoors.
 The award, including a cash prize, will be presented at the annual conference.

-If you have any questions, contact Jim Morris at firstname.lastname@example.org.
+If you have any questions, contact John Hageman at Hageman.email@example.com.
 Nominations should be received by December 1st of each year.

 The award amounts to the OWO Hall of Fame.
-These are the recipients of the Lou Klewer Award, the highest honor an OWO member can receive.
+These are the recipients of the Lou Klewer – George Laycock Award, the highest honor an OWO member can receive.
 It is presented excludively for service to the organization.